haniae/Team2-CBA-Project/README.md

 ## 🗄️ Database Schema

-BenchmarkOS intentionally supports **two storage backends**, but your deployment uses only one at a time—by default it's SQLite:
+FinalyzeOS intentionally supports **two storage backends**, but your deployment uses only one at a time—by default it's SQLite:

 - **SQLite (default / implied in this repo)** – shipping the database as a file keeps setup frictionless for development, tests, and CI.
 All conversations, metrics, and audit events live in the path defined by DATABASE_PATH.
 For this reason, the stock .env (and most tests such as test_ingestion_perf.py) run purely on SQLite.
 It was chosen because it "just works": no external server to provision, a trivial backup story, and fast enough for single-user workflows.
 PRAGMAs (WAL, synchronous=NORMAL, temp_store=MEMORY, cache_size=-16000) are applied automatically so sustained writes remain smooth.
 - **PostgreSQL (optional)** – the same helper module can target Postgres when you set DATABASE_TYPE=postgresql and supply the POSTGRES_* DSN variables.
 Teams switch to Postgres when chat sessions are shared across analysts, when concurrency or replication matters, or when governance requires managed backups.
 If you haven't changed those settings, Postgres is unused.

 In other words, you are currently using a single database—SQLite—because it was selected for simplicity and portability.
-The PostgreSQL path is documented for teams that choose to run BenchmarkOS in a multi-user/shared environment later.
+The PostgreSQL path is documented for teams that choose to run FinalyzeOS in a multi-user/shared environment later.

 Regardless of backend, both share the same schema: